rwmb/express-with-sequelize/DECISIONS_AND_OPINIONS.md

 11. For this API it would be a good approach to add a UI visualizer, like Swagger UI.

 12. Another important implementation would be unit tests, where applicable, but most importantly, integration tests, making operations to a test database and route to guarantee API integrity.

+13. There's no type 'admin' defined or roles for managing the admin roles and using some authorization verification for accessing the resources related to this role.
+The approach used here just leaves the route available for whoever is "logged" (has a profile_id).